smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 **What about ...**

 We were focusing solely on the amount of time spent within methods.
-Inclusive and Exclusive time spend in each method.
+Inclusive and Exclusive time for methods in the hot path.
 What about everything else?

 In your average program there are many things happening at once.
 What is the CPU?
 Memory?
-Disk IO?
+IO?
 Network?
 OS Overhead?
-Intrinsics of your framework like garbage collectors can be a big deal.
-Our focus on a very limited set of numbers can cause you to miss the big picture.
+Intrinsics of your language like garbage collectors can be a big deal.
+Focusing on a very limited set of numbers can cause you to miss the big picture.

 **Going Deeper**